Zhijie-He/Zhijie-He/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-🔭 &nbsp; I'm a second-year student in Aalto University’s Master Program in Data Science. \
+🔭 &nbsp; I'm a Master's graduate in Data Science from the EIT Digital Master School, with my entry university being Université de Nice Sophia Antipolis in France and my exit university Aalto University in Finland. \
-✉️ &nbsp; You can shoot me an email at zhijiehe97@gmail!
+📫 &nbsp; You can shoot me an email at zhijiehe97@gmail!
 I'll try to respond as soon as I can.\
 📄 &nbsp; Please have a look at my [Résumé](https://app.enhancv.com/share/09a9d0f6/?utm_medium=growth&utm_campaign=share-resume&utm_source=dynamic) and [My website](https://zhijie-he.github.io) for more details about me.
 I'm open to feedback and suggestions!\
-🌱 &nbsp; I’m currently learning trajectory optimization of simulated characters.\
-🤔 &nbsp; I’m looking for job related to Machine learning or trajectory optimization using reinforcement learning.
+🌱 &nbsp; I am currently embarking on an entrepreneurial journey, founding a startup and delving into the development of miniprograms to address unique market needs. \
+🤔 &nbsp; Alongside my business endeavors, I am committed to advancing my academic career by applying for a PhD position in the field of AI applications.
+😄 &nbsp; My passion lies in harnessing the power of artificial intelligence to create innovative solutions, bridging the gap between theoretical research and practical implementation.

 <!--
 **Zhijie-He/Zhijie-He** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.